kubernetes/autoscaler/vertical-pod-autoscaler/FAQ.md

 ```$ kubectl describe mutatingWebhookConfiguration vpa-webhook-config```

-This should be correctly configured to point to VPA admission webhook service.
+This should be correctly configured to point to the VPA admission webhook service.
 Example:

 ```yaml